Stock market today: World follows Wall St lower as Chinese leader meets top US diplomat - ExBulletin

 Stock market today: World follows Wall St lower as Chinese leader meets top US diplomat

+BEIJING (AP) Global stock markets followed Wall Street’s decline on Monday after the top U.S. diplomat met with the Chinese leader, but the two sides gave no sign of progress on a series of disputes.

+London and Paris opened lower.
+Shanghai, Tokyo and Hong Kong fell.
+US markets are closed on Monday for a public holiday.
+Oil prices have fallen.

-Wall Street’s benchmark S&P 500 index fell 0.4% on Friday after the Federal Reserve kept its key rate stable, but warned it could be raised later if needed to calm inflation.
+Wall Street’s benchmark S&P 500 index fell 0.4% on Friday after the Federal Reserve held its key rate steady, but warned it could be raised later if needed to calm inflation.

 Whether it will lead to any actual positive results remains to be seen, IG’s Yeap Jun Rong said in a report.
 Any inaction on this front could yet see any optimism crumble eventually.